jhap1982/giveituruguay/2003/2003-03-27 - Oslo Spektrum, Oslo, Norway/README.md

 ## Setlist

-Intro Jam
+1. Intro Jam
-By the Way
+2. By the Way
-Scar Tissue
+3. Scar Tissue
-Around the World
+4. Around the World
-Universally Speaking
+5. Universally Speaking
-Latest Disgrace tease
+6. Latest Disgrace tease
-Parallel Universe
+7. Parallel Universe
-The Zephyr Song
+8. The Zephyr Song
-Havana Affair
+9. Havana Affair
-Throw Away Your Television
+10. Throw Away Your Television
-Otherside
+11. Otherside
-Don't Forget Me
+12. Don't Forget Me
-London Calling tease
+13. London Calling tease
-Right on Time
+14. Right on Time
-If You Have to Ask
+15. If You Have to Ask
-I Could Have Lied
+16. I Could Have Lied
-Can't Stop
+17. Can't Stop
-Venice Queen
+18. Venice Queen
-Give It Away
+19. Give It Away
-ENCORE BREAK
+<br> ENCORE BREAK
-Under the Bridge
+20. Under the Bridge
-The Power of Equality
+21. The Power of Equality

 ## Notes